 You can’t be a human being without experiencing heartbreak.
 It’s part of the human condition and it’s part of our experience from the very beginning of our lives.
 The challenge then becomes how to heal from heartbreak and accept that heartbreak is a temporary condition.
-We have the power to change this part of our life experience by understanding that there are 7 costs of heartbreak and how we can regain our happy self.
+We have the power to change this part of our life experience by understanding that there are 7 costs of heartbreak.
+Once you see the costs then you can start to regain your happy self.

 Pema Chodrom says, “Start with heartbreak”